 Good MorningEquity markets retreated for a second day as traders and investors prepared for this week's inflation data.
 The CPI report is due out today, and unless it is surprisingly different from the consensus forecast, the market should be able to continue higher.
 The primary takeaway will be that inflation continues to run hotter than wanted due to underlying economic strength and a resilient consumer, fueling earnings growth for the S&P 500's largest corporations.

 The most significant market risk this month is next week's FOMC meeting.
 The Fed is expected to cut rates and indicate even lower rates in 2025, but it may disappoint the market.
 The pace of inflation is compounded by healthy labor markets, which indicates that one of the Fed's two mandates is met and the other needs attention.
 In this scenario, the Fed may keep policy steady or indicate a pause will come after a December hike and shatter the last hopes for aggressive cuts next year.
-Featured: Your Bank Account Is No Longer Safe (Ad)
+Featured: [No Brainer Gold Play]: “Show me a better investment.”
+(Ad)

 |